ylashin/jekyll-now/_posts/2017-01-26-sharepoint-addin-with-tensorflow.markdown

 By default most web servers like IIS & nginx have default configuration with some settings to limit the size of payload they receive with HTTP requests.
 For our case we need to relax this setting a bit as we will be hitting web API with image binary contents.

-In order to fix this issue, we need to edit nginx.conf file similar to waht we did with the default site config file.
+In order to fix this issue, we need to edit **nginx.conf** file similar to waht we did with the default site config file.

 ```
 $ sudo gedit /etc/nginx/nginx.conf
 ```
 Search for this variable: **client_max_body_size**.
-If you find it, just incrmodify its value to 10M, for example.
-If it doesn’t exist, then you can add it inside and at the end of **http** { … } block.
+If you find it, just modify its value to 20M, for example.
+If it doesn’t exist, then you can add it before the end of **http** { … } block.

 `client_max_body_size 20M;`